lioshi/lioshi-gtk-theme/README.md

 This procedure requires ```autotools``` on your system.

-###Installing Paper
+###Installing Lioshi

-Alternatively you may install Paper with the provided installation script:
+Alternatively you may install Lioshi with the provided installation script:

     ./install-gtk-theme.sh